ComCatLab/welcome-guide/docs/sources/nutshell.md

     documentation for the corresponding computational code.
 However, for many DFT codes, there are utilities that can help with the the creation of input parameter files:

-    - [ASE][ase]: of provides Python interface to input file generation for a number of computational chemistry codes
+    - [ASE][ase]: provides Python interface to input file generation for a number of computational chemistry codes
     - [MaterialsCloud][materials-cloud]: provides a graphical interface for generating QuantumEspresso input files